American Aquarium: Background

 Formed in 2006, the band derived its name from the Wilco song, “I Am Trying to Break Your Heart,” and is led by band founder and lead vocalist/ guitarist BJ Barham.
 A new lineup was announced in April 2017 with new faces joining the ranks: Crooks drummer Joey Bybee, Damn Quails bass player Ben Hussey and guitarist Shane Boeker – all from Texas – along with Nashville pedal-steel player Adam Kurtz, who also fronts Music City's experimental Buck Owens tribute Buck N' Stuff.
 Bybee left in August 2018 and was replaced by Nashville-based drummer Matty Alger, who in turn left in February 2019.
 Kurtz left the band after the Mile Zero fest in January 2019, and Hussey left in July 2019.

 American Aquarium has released seven albums, including their most critically acclaimed album to date, 2012’s Burn.
 Flicker.
 Die..
 According to American Songwriter, 'It’s a record for anyone who creates art, even if recognition and a stable living may never come of it".

 Their first album, Antique Hearts, was released in 2006, followed by The Bible and the Bottle in 2008.
 The band continued to tour extensively, playing around 250 shows a year.
 They began building a wider and more varied fan base beyond their native state.

-Their sophomore effort received some critical attention, and that same year the band released the minimalist live EP Bones, recorded in a friend’s living room.
+That same year the band released the minimalist live EP Bones, recorded in a friend’s living room.
 Barham wrote the songs in the wake of a break-up, helping to cement a familiar theme of women who either got away or did the protagonist wrong.
 Their next album was Dances for the Lonely.
 Released by Last Chance Records in 2009, it featured one of their fan favorites, “I Hope He Breaks Your Heart.”
 Small Town Hymns, released in 2010, brought more favorable reviews and continued comparisons to Bruce Springsteen, Whiskeytown, and Lucero.